New design 2017;

 In Dutch DIY shops you can’t buy 60 mm pvc end caps.
 So I used 2 “fitting pieces” to make a hermetic seal in the replanting tube.

 It is much easier to use a well fitting pipe end cap.
-Maybe you can buy one on the internet.
+Probably you can buy one on the internet.

 D2) Mounting the parts (wide tubes)

 Use a hack saw to make 2 tubes of about 50 cm (0.5 meter, 1.7 ft) length.

 Drill a hole in the side wall of one tube, the replanting tube.
 Diameter of this hole is about 10 mm, 0.4 inch).
 The hole is about 6 cm (2.5 inch) from one end of the tube.

 Put the plastic hose in this hole.
 “Fold the hose” and put it into the hole.
 Then “unfold the hose” in the tube using a wooden stick or so.